Fargodome: Expansion and renovations

-The Fargodome is currently studying an expansion of its permanent seating.
-The current capacity is 18,700 with an additional 100 seats to be added during the winter 2015.
-The addition of 5,000 to 7,500 seats has been discussed since 2011, but is now being seriously considered after several straight years of sold out NDSU Bison football games.
-That would bring the total capacity for football games to around 25,000.
-The additional seating would require major structural changes to the dome, including moving the press boxes from the east side to the west side.
-The west side has been reinforced and could handle extra levels, whereas the east side has a lobby that was not designed to bear any extra load.

 In summer 2016, the stadium video boards were replaced with 12 new interior displays featuring SMD LED technology including two large 30'x100' High Definition video/scoreboards on each endzone, 12'x24' screens behind those large screens for those seated behind the board, and four large 20'x22' High Definition video boards (one in each corner), the $7.7 million project also provided for four ribbon displays on the seating fascia 3' high and 33' long along with a portable 15' x 25' screen which can be moved around on gameday, the project also renovated the electronics room and provided for new computer and graphics technology.
 These screens replaced the 6 old boards installed in 2002.
 In total, the new boards provide for 8500 sqft of LED boards in the dome.
 The contract also provided for an increase from 3 to 5 High Definition cameras for additional angles, one of the cameras has a 55x extra zoom for close up play.

 In the summer of 2022, the stadium replaced its aging AstroTurf with a newer version.
 It cost the Fargodome $1.1 million, which it paid for using the stadium reserve funds, that also included upgrades to the Magic Carpet system that rolls out the turf onto the stadium floor.

-Crowd noise

-In 2011, the Fargodome was ranked as the 49th best stadium in college football by BleacherReport.com.
-The article states There aren't many indoor venues in college football, but the few that do exist at the non-FBS level are very unfriendly to any visiting team.
-That effect is only amplified in a playoff atmosphere.
-The Fargodome is routinely ranked as one of the loudest college football stadiums in the country.
-On December 14, 2012, The Forum of Fargo-Moorhead measured the Fargodome crowd noise from the press box during an FCS playoff semifinal game between North Dakota State and Georgia Southern.
-According to The Forum, the maximum crowd noise exceeded 111 decibels, and the decibel meter consistently read 102–106 during the game.
-During a 2013 playoff game between North Dakota State and Furman, the crowd noise was measured at 115 decibels.
+The Fargodome has previously studied an expansion of its permanent seating in response to increased attendance at NDSU football games.
+Additional seating would require major structural changes to the dome, including moving the press boxes from the east side to the west side.
+The west side has been reinforced and could handle extra levels, whereas the east side has a lobby that was not designed to bear any extra load.
+Attendance at NDSU football games has declined in recent years.
+During the 2022 season, only one of the team's three home playoff games drew more than 13,000 attendees.

+In 2023, the Fargodome Authority proposed a $131 million project to remodel the facility and add a conference center.
+The group proposed new 20-year-long sales and lodging taxes to help fund the project.
+The proposed tax increases to fund the project were rejected by voters in a special election on December 5, 2023.
+A similar proposal was put on the ballot in 2024, but again failed to pass.